jonhyman/listerine/README.md

     gem install listerine

 2. Write a Listerine monitor script
-3. Setup a cron job to run the monitor script on some regular interval
+3. Setup a cron job to run the monitor script on some regular interval.
+For example:

-    # Run the monitor script every 2 minutes
-    $ crontab -e
     */2 * * * * /path/to/monitor/file.rb